9 Best Mattresses for Higher-Weight People in 2026

 Saatva Classic: Best Pain Relief for Heavy People

-Although the Saatva Classic Luxury Firm mattress is designed for anyone, its rugged construction and superior support make it a good choice for people who are a higher weight, particularly if they experience pain.
-It ranked No. 1 in our tests for pain relief and was the second most supportive mattress overall.
+Although the Saatva Classic Luxury Firm mattress is designed for anyone, its rugged construction and superior support make it a good choice for people who are of a higher weight, particularly if they experience pain.
+It ranked No. 1 in our pain-relief tests and was the second-most supportive mattress overall.

 - Has two coil layers to distribute weight